Skip to content

 set(CMAKE_FIND_ROOT_PATH_MODE_INCLUDE ONLY)

 This example introduces the concept of CMAKE_SYSROOT.
-A sysroot is a directory that contains a copy of the target system's root filesystem, including library files, header files, and so on.
-This is crucial for target platforms with a complete operating system.
+A Sysroot is a directory that contains a copy of the target system's root file system, including library files, header files, etc. This is very important for target platforms with a complete operating system.

 bash

-Important note: The Toolchain file must be specified via -DCMAKE_TOOLCHAIN_FILE the first time you run CMake, and it will be cached afterward.
-If you need to switch Toolchains, you must delete the build directory and reconfigure.
+Important tip: The Toolchain file must be specified via -DCMAKE_TOOLCHAIN_FILE the first time you run CMake, after which it will be cached.
+If you need to change the Toolchain, you must delete the build directory and reconfigure.

 Part 4: CMake Multi-Target Builds